 Organic fans will also always tell you that organic food is much tastier than conventional.
-This is sometimes actually true, but not necessarily.
+It’s sometimes actually true, but not necessarily.
 Organic eggs sometimes taste better because the hens eat a more varied diet.
-Bright yellow yolks appear in free range eggs because the hens are supplementing their rations of grain with tasty snacks of insects, slugs, seeds, and spiders.
+Bright yellow yolks appear in free-range eggs because the hens are supplementing their rations of grain with tasty snacks of insects, slugs, seeds, and spiders.

-Organic fruit and vegetables are tastier partly because of the kinds of fruits and vegetables chosen.
+Organic fruit and vegetables are tastier, partly because of the kinds of fruits and vegetables chosen.
 One of the main selling points of organic produce is indeed the taste.
-Varieties that are high in flavor are often selected over the long-lasting bland varieties favored by conventional producers.
+Varieties that are high in flavor are often selected over the long-lasting bland types favored by conventional producers.

 Disadvantages of Eating Organic

 There are naturally some disadvantages too.
-If you plan to eat organic food and nothing else your choices are limited.
+If you plan to eat organic food and nothing else, your choices are limited.
 While some foods are rarely grown organically, others may only be available from specialized shops.
-Meaning, you’ll have to make two trips to the grocery store is you shop at Walmart or another chain that does not supply many organic options.
+Meaning, you might have to make two trips to the grocery store if the grocery chain does not supply many organic options.

 If you are planning to be extra green and only buy mainly local produce, then you will be dependent on eating fruits and vegetables in season.
 You’ll have to use your imagination when cooking by using what is available, and not only going with your favorites every time.

-Perhaps it is best to have the best of both worlds by not restricting yourself, therefore, eating organic is a choice.
-Is it your choice?
+Perhaps it is best to have the best of both worlds by not restricting yourself; therefore, eating organic is a choice.
+Is it yours?

 You May Also Like